YiZhang-Paul/Mock_Up_Calculator/README.md

   * Standard Calculator (supports nested expressions)
   * Scientific Calculator (advanced arithmetic operations)
   * Currency Converter (**_pulling live exchange rate_** from web APIs such as [fixer.io])
-  * Unit Converters (e.g. Angle, Time and Temperature converter, etc. More converters will be added in the future)
+  * Unit Converters (e.g. Angle, Time and Temperature converter, etc. Unit conversion is implemented using [UnitsNet ])

 The source code is unit-tested using MSTest and [Moq].
 Each integrated component is also integration-tested.